ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

-        while start <= end:            // Continue until the interval is empty: mid = (start + end) / 2    //     Find the index of the middle value if arr[mid] < key:         //     Compare with the middle value in the interval: start = mid + 1        //         The search key is in the upper half else if arr[mid] > key:
+        while start <= end:            // Continue until the interval is empty: mid = (start + end) / 2    //     Find the index of the middle value if arr[mid] < key:         //     Compare with the middle value in the interval: start = mid + 1        //         The search key may be in the upper half else if arr[mid] > key:
-                end = mid - 1          //         The search key is in the lower half
+                end = mid - 1          //         The search key may be in the lower half
             else: // (here arr[mid]==key)
                 return mid             //         We found the search key! return null                    // The value is not in the array.